oxen-io/session-pysogs/README.md

 ## Installation Instructions

-**Note:** .debs for the Session Open Group Server are currently only available for Ubuntu version 20.04
+**Note:** .debs for the Session Open Group server are currently only available for Ubuntu 20.04.

 ### Step 1: Pull in the Session open group server executable: